PixelogicDev/Hackalong/README.md

-# Hackathon Name TBD
+# Hackalong - Twitch Community Hackathon
-## Date: August 4th - 5th 2018
+### Date: August 4th - 5th 2018

 ### Introduction
 Thanks for considering being a part of coordinating this hackathon!
 I think this event can be extremely awesome with the help from people like you.